dwrolvink/go_sdl2/README.md

 go run main.go
 ```

-You should see a white screen with black squares popping in and out of view
+You should see a white screen with black squares popping in and out of view.
+There should be a red label in the top right corner, a spinning cat, and red text
+saying hello.
+When you press a key, the key event should be printed in black for
+some seconds.

 To compile the application, and then run it, you can do the following:
 ```bash